Hi, I am Sarah. And before I ever learned how to take care of myself, I was already carrying the weight of everyone else.

 You matter.
 You're human.
 And you're home now.

-If you’ve been holding it together for everyone else, this is your space to fall apart.
-Gently.
-And begin again.
+If you've been holding everything together for everyone else, this is your place to fall apart gently and begin again.

 Welcome.